socomsystems/documentation/admin_manual/installation/system_requirements.rst

 - **iOS** 10.x+
 - **Android** 4.x+

-.. note:: The separate Nextcloud Talk app requires iOS 10.x+ or Android 5.x+.
+.. note:: The separate cyfrSpaces Talk app requires iOS 10.x+ or Android 5.x+.

 Web browser
 -----------

-For the best experience with the Nextcloud web interface, we recommend that you use the latest and supported version of a browser from this list, or one based on those:
+For the best experience with the cyfrSpaces web interface, we recommend that you use the latest and supported version of a browser from this list, or one based on those:

 - Microsoft **Internet Explorer 11** (latest version)